-In some cases (detailed in the Contaminated land Inspection Strategy) the Environment Agency may take over the regulation of a site from the Council, once it has been declared as 'contaminated land'.
+In some cases (detailed in the Contaminated land Inspection Strategy) Natural Resources Wales may take over the regulation of a site from the Council, once it has been declared as 'contaminated land'.

 When you buy land in Rhondda Cynon Taf, you are advised to ask the Council’s Land Charges department to undertake a Local Land Search .
 This will tell you if the site has been declared 'contaminated land'.
 There will be a charge for this service.

 You can report a pollution problem to us online

 Telephone: 01443 425001

 Help us improve - don't include personal or financial information, e.g. your National Insurance number or credit card details.